 - Schematic (or Conceptual) Design

-During schematic design, we formulate a concept which turns our written description and adjacent diagram into spatial definition.
-This theme, much like the topic sentence in a paragraph, directs our design work.
 Schematic design is perhaps the most important time we spend interacting with clients.
-At this stage, we have frequent discussions in order to keep clients abreast of our work and direction.
-During these meetings, we present drawings that describe design ideas with respect to your budget.
-Throughout schematic design we expand your design options as well as challenge your and our own assumptions to ensure that the project design is exactly what you want.
+At this stage, we have frequent discussions in order to keep clients abreast of our work and direction and we are creating the concept and flushing out the best design.
+During this time, we present drawings that describe design ideas with respect to your budget.
+Throughout schematic design we expand your design options to ensure the project design is exactly what you want.

 - Design Development